-Based on independent engineering estimates, the 17,620 acre feet of water, which is designated for use on the Lowry Range Property, is capable of providing water service to approximately 47,500 Single Family Equivalent (SFE) units.
+Based on independent engineering estimates, the 17,620 acre feet of water, which is designated for use on the Lowry Range Property, is capable of providing water service to approximately 46,500 Single Family Equivalent ("SFE") units.
 An SFE is defined as the amount of water required each year by a family of four persons living in a single family house on a standard lot.
-Based on independent engineering estimates, the 11,650 acre feet of Export Water we own, which is comprised of surface and groundwater on and beneath the Lowry Range Property, can serve approximately 32,500 SFE units throughout the Denver metropolitan region.
-Additionally, we have the option, with the State Land Board, to substitute 1,650 acre feet of Export surface water in exchange for a total gross volume of 165,000 acre feet of groundwater.
+Based on independent engineering estimates, the 11,650 acre feet of Export Water we own, which is comprised of surface and groundwater on and beneath the Lowry Range Property, can serve approximately 33,600 SFE units throughout the Denver metropolitan region.
+Additionally, we have the option with the State Land Board to exchange a total gross volume of 165,000 acre feet of groundwater for 1,650 acre feet per year of adjudicated surface water.

 Our business includes the design, construction and operation of facilities to provide water and wastewater services.
 On the Lowry Range Property, we will operate both the water and the wastewater systems during our contract period and the District will own both systems.
-However, after 2081, ownership of the water system servicing customers on the Lowry Range Property will revert to the State Land Board.
+However, after 2081, ownership of the water system servicing customers on the Lowry Range Property will revert to the State Land Board (the District will retain ownership of the wastewater system).
 Off the Lowry Range property, we will use our Export Water to provide water and wastewater services, and we will own these assets.
 We will contract with third parties for construction of these facilities.

 Water and/or wastewater services are subject to individual water and wastewater service agreements.
 We negotiate individual agreements with developers and/or homebuilders to provide water and wastewater services.
 Our service contracts outline our obligations to construct certain facilities necessary to develop and treat water and/or wastewater, and include the timing of installation of the facilities, capacities of the systems, and where the services will be provided.
-Under these agreements, developers and/or homebuilders purchase water and/or wastewater taps from us in exchange for our obligation to construct the water and/or wastewater facilities and for us to provide water and wastewater services.
+Under these agreements, developers and/or homebuilders purchase water and/or wastewater taps from us in exchange for our obligation to construct the water and/or wastewater facilities and to provide water and wastewater services.

-In agreements marketing our Export Water, we plan to negotiate the purchase of groundwater from the developers seeking water service from us.
+In agreements marketing our Export Water, we may negotiate the purchase of groundwater from the developers seeking water service from us.
 Such purchased water would not be subject to obligations under the commercialization agreement which is more fully described in the Company's Annual Report on Form 10-KSB for the year ended August 31, 2004.
 Similarly, water tap fees received from the sale of taps to customers located on the Lowry Range Property are not subject to obligations under these financing agreements.